 Notched Music Therapy

 The idea behind notched music therapy is that damaged hair cells in the cochlea do not transmit signals.
 Since hair cells are assigned to specific frequencies, those frequencies are missing from the transmission.
-Neurons in the auditory cortex attuned to these frequencies are deprived of normal electrical input because of the damaged hair cells.
+Neurons in the auditory cortex attuned to those same frequencies are deprived of normal electrical input because of the damaged hair cells.
 However, the neurons don’t become inactive.
-Instead they are “rewired” so they are no longer excited by the frequencies to which they were once attuned.
+Instead, they are “rewired” so they are no longer excited by the frequencies to which they were once attuned.
 Instead, they become sensitive to close neighboring frequencies and fire when those frequencies are present.

 When they fire, they transmit electrical signals to the brain at the frequency to which they were originally attuned and not at the neighboring frequencies that caused the neuronal excitement.
 This explains why people hear tinnitus at a frequency where they have damage to the hair cells in the cochlea.

 Researchers in Germany reasoned that by notching out the frequencies surrounding that of tinnitus, they could play this “notched” music back to the tinnitus patient.
 The notched music does not stimulate the cortical area corresponding to the tinnitus frequency but it still excites surrounding neurons.
 The neurons that aren’t stimulated are suppressed via “lateral inhibition” from the surrounding neurons.

 Lateral inhibition is a term used in neurobiology to refer to the capacity of an excited neuron to reduce the activity of its neighbors.